Teichlab/scg_lib_structs/docs/source/ge/sci-RNA-seq3.md

 ```

 where the authors developed an improved version of sci-RNA-seq, which they called __sci-RNA-seq3__.
 They used the technology to generate a comprehensive single cell atlas during mouse organogenesis, with > 2 million cells covering E9.5 - E13.5.
 The data is in GEO under the accession code [GSE119945](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE119945).
 You can get the `fastq` files directly from [__this ENA page__](https://www.ebi.ac.uk/ena/browser/view/PRJNA490754?show=reads).
 As you can see, there are a total of 760 accessions.
 Each accession represents the data from a well in the 3rd plate.
 This means the authors already demultiplexed the data based on `i7 + i5` index for us.
 We could just download each accession and process independently.
-Single cells can be identified by the combination of the 9 or 10 bp __hairpin barcode__ and the 10 bp __RT barcode__
+Single cells can be identified by the combination of the 9 or 10 bp __hairpin barcode__ and the 10 bp __RT barcode__.

 I'm not going to do all 760 wells.
 Let's just use the data `SRR7827206` for the demonstration: